JalaAlmammadli/book/README.md

 ## Installation

 To install the Book Review System on your local machine, follow these steps:
+1. Clone the Repository: Use Git to clone the project repository to your local machine.
+Open your terminal or command prompt and run the following command:

 <code class="language-bash" id="git-clone-code">
     # git clone https://github.com/your-username/book-review-system.git
 </code>

+Replace your-username with your actual GitHub username.
+This command will download the entire project files to your computer.

+2. Navigate to the Project Directory: Once the cloning process is complete, navigate to the project directory using the cd command:

+## Development Process

+The Book Review System was developed using Java and follows object-oriented programming principles.
+The development process involved several key stages:

++ Requirement Analysis: Identifying the core features and functionalities required for the system.
++ Design and Architecture: Designing the class structure, relationships, and data flow within the application.
++ Implementation: Writing and testing the Java code to implement the planned features and functionalities.
++ Testing and Debugging: Conducting thorough testing to identify and fix any bugs or issues in the system.
++ Refactoring and Optimization: Refining the codebase for readability, maintainability, and performance.

+## Presentation

+Watch the presentation video below to learn more about the Book Review System and its features: